The value of prison work

 Thanks for your email.
 It’s my pleasure to contribute to the prison work the Zen Center is doing.
 And thanks, too, for your questions about why I see prison work as valuable.
 Many people probably have such questions.

 I guess I should start by saying I didn’t have the intention to do prison work or seek it out.
 Rather, it came to me.
 One nice thing about being a Buddhist monastic is that when someone asks for help, I don’t have a choice.
-I have to help to the best of my ability (which is often limited by time, knowledge, finances, experience, other commitments, etc.) Back in 1997, a letter from a prisoner found its way to me and slowly more letters began to arrive.
+I have to help to the best of my ability (which is often limited by time, knowledge, finances, experience, other commitments, etc.) Back in 1997, a letter from an incarcerated person found its way to me and slowly more letters began to arrive.
 With the intention to help, I responded.
-Over time, I realized I was learning much more from the inmates than I was teaching.
+Over time, I realized I was learning much more from these people than I was teaching.
 More about that later.

 As you noted, there are many groups who need aid: the poor, sick, troubled teens, substance abusers, and so on.
 Even people who seem to “have it all” are unhappy.
 They need a different kind of help.
 Of those of us who want to do volunteer work, each of us has different interests and unique abilities.
 Accordingly, each person will have his or her own preference about which group(s) to work with.
 As long as we help others in a constructive way, it doesn’t matter to whom we reach out.
 We can’t say one way or one group is better or more deserving of help than another.

 But even if someone has committed a crime, they are still a human being with the Buddha nature and are therefore worthy of respect.
-People in general often see inmates as not being members of society.
+People in general often see incarcerated people as not being members of society.
 But to me “society” means the collection of sentient beings in this universe.
 Everyone belongs to society, and there is nowhere we can go where we do not live in relationship to society and everyone in it.
 We exist interdependently.
-We exist in relationship to prisoners.
+We exist in relationship to people in prison.

 Society exists in prison, too.
-There are real people there, not only inmates, but also guards, chaplains, maintenance crews, etc. Influencing one inmate can go a long way and can save a life.
+There are real people there, not only incarcerated people, but also guards, chaplains, maintenance crews, etc. Influencing one person can go a long way and can save a life.
 One man told me that reading Working with Anger at a crucial time for him helped him calm down and look inside when he was on the verge of violence.
-That may have resulted in saving the life of another inmate or a guard and preventing grief of a family should someone have been killed.
+That may have resulted in saving the life of another incarcerated person or a guard and preventing grief of a family should someone have been killed.

-Furthermore, in working with inmates, and with people on the outside for that matter, I am just as concerned with aiding their future lives as helping this life.
+Furthermore, in working with incarcerated people, and with people on the outside for that matter, I am just as concerned with aiding their future lives as helping this life.
 I am concerned with their progress on the path to enlightenment, and that goes far beyond this one life.
-Some of the inmates I’ve been in touch with are very sincere Dharma practitioners, and although there are many obstacles for them in this life, in other circumstances in future lives, they may zoom along.
+Some of the people I’ve been in touch with are very sincere Dharma practitioners, and although there are many obstacles for them in this life, in other circumstances in future lives, they may zoom along.

-Sure, some inmates may be manipulative, but people in prison don’t have a monopoly on manipulation.
+Sure, some incarcerated people may be manipulative, but people in prison don’t have a monopoly on manipulation.
 Lots of people outside do it too.
-But the inmates who are interested in the Dharma “get” it in some way that many of us on the outside don’t.
+But the incarcerated people who are interested in the Dharma “get” it in some way that many of us on the outside don’t.
 They are intimate with the suffering of cyclic existence.
 They can see how their own ignorance, hostility, and clinging attachment cause suffering.
 They are often more willing to admit their weaknesses and mistakes than those of us on the outside who always want to look good in front of others.

 The prison environment is harsh.
 It’s no picnic being in there.
 Just hearing about love and compassion brings happiness to their minds.
 They know they’ve caused pain and they want to change.
 The possibility of developing bodhicitta and being of benefit is something that resonates and inspires them.
 It makes living in the chaos and violence of American prisons doable.

-I was discussing with another nun who does prison work about having to make a choice between visiting one prisoner in a far-off prison that it takes hours to get to or teaching a Dharma group of middle-class people in the city.
-Time is an issue, but we agreed that most of the time, we’ll choose to visit the prisoner.
+I was discussing with another nun who does prison work about having to make a choice between visiting one incarcerated person in a far-off prison that it takes hours to get to or teaching a Dharma group of middle-class people in the city.
+Time is an issue, but we agreed that most of the time, we’ll choose to visit the person in prison.
 Why?
 That one person really appreciates our visit.
 He listens closely; he values what he hears; he’ll think about it later and try to practice.
-Inmates always say, “Thank you for coming.”
+Incarcerated people always say, “Thank you for coming.”
 They know it took me hours to get there and they appreciate it.
 People in city Dharma centers sometimes don’t think how exhausting it can be for a teacher to travel to their city to teach.

 Some of the people continue to practice the Dharma after being released.
 Others I’m not sure because they don’t write much afterwards.
 But regardless, I’m sure the Dharma has influenced them in a positive way.
 They have told me as much and I can see it in their letters.
 Benefiting someone, whether or not they keep up a formal meditation practice, is useful.
 In any case, think how many people go to Dharma centers and don’t keep up their practice after a year or two.
 Still they benefit from what they’ve heard.